 Australian Market Maintains Early Gains In Mid-market

-Among major miners, Fortescue and Rio Tinto are gaining more than 1 percent each, while Mineral Resources is advancing almost 4 percent.
-BHP Group is losing 1.5 percent.
+Among major miners, Rio Tinto and BHP Group are gaining almost 2 percent each, while Mineral Resources and Fortescue are edging up 0.4 to 0.5 percent each.

 Oil stocks are mostly higher.
-Beach energy is adding almost 2 percent, while Woodside Energy and Origin Energy are edging up 0.3 to 0.4 percent each.
-Santos is losing more than 1 percent.
+Santos is surging almost 5 percent and Origin Energy is edging up 0.5 percent, while Beach energy and Woodside Energy are advancing almost 3 percent each.

-In the tech space, Afterpay owner Block and Xero are gaining almost 2 percent each, while Zip is jumping almost 8 percent, Appen is surging more than 9 percent and WiseTech Global is adding almost 1 percent.
+In the tech space, Afterpay owner Block is surging more than 5 percent, Xero is advancing almost 1 percent and WiseTech Global is edging up 0.1 percent, while Appen is tumbling more than 15 percent.
+Zip is plunging almost 35 percent despite reporting strong first-half growth and upgrading parts of its guidance, seeming to be triggered by heavy profit-taking.

-Among the big four banks, National Australia bank is surging more than 4 percent and Westpac is gaining more than 1 percent, while Commonwealth Bank is edging down 0.5 percent.
-ANZ Banking is flat.
-Among gold miners, Evolution Mining is losing more than 3 percent, Genesis Minerals is slipping almost 3 percent, Resolute Mining is down almost 1 percent, Northern Star Resources is declining more than 2 percent and Newmont is edging down 0.2 percent.
+Among the big four banks, ANZ Banking is gaining almost 2 percent, Westpac is advancing more than 3 percent and National Australia Bank is adding almost 3 percent, while Commonwealth Bank is edging down 0.4 percent.

+Among gold miners, Genesis Minerals and Evolution Mining are gaining almost 2 percent each, while Northern Star Resources is adding almost 1 percent, Resolute Mining is up more than 1 percent and Newmont is edging up 0.4 percent.

-In economic news, the wage price index in Australia was up a seasonally adjusted 0.8 percent on quarter in the fourth quarter of 2025, the Australian Bureau of Statistics said on Wednesday - unchanged and in line with expectations.
-On a yearly basis, wage prices were up 3.4 percent - again matching forecasts and steady from the previous three months.
+In economic news, the unemployment rate in Australia came in at a seasonally adjusted 4.1 percent in January, the Australian Bureau of Statistics said on Thursday.
+That was unchanged from the December reading but below expectations for 4.2 percent.

-Individually, private sector wages rose 0.8 percent on quarter and 3.4 percent on year, while public sector wages added 0.8 percent on quarter and 4.0 percent on year.
+The Australian economy added 17,800 jobs last month - shy of forecasts for an increase of 20,000 following the addition of 65,200 jobs in the previous month.
+The participation rate was 66.7 percent - unchanged but missing forecasts for 66.8 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!